Industrial cooperation is a key element in Terma's business.

 Industrial Cooperation and Partnerships in our home markets (Denmark and the Netherlands)

 Foreign vendors to the Danish and Dutch Defense are required to enter an Industrial Cooperation contract with the authorities in Denmark and The Netherlands.

 Terma has a very long history and positive track record of participating in industrial collaborations and partnerships both at home and abroad.
 From experience, Terma has recognized that successful fulfillment of industrial cooperation obligations requires a responsive, competent, and resourceful local business partner or beneficiary.

-Terma offers solutions for space, air, land, and at sea.
+Terma offers solutions for space, air, land, and sea.
 We have experience and expertise in the cross-functional areas of design, development, and manufacturing of software and hardware, system integration, installation, commissioning, and support.
 Terma's quality systems comply with international standards and have earned several individual approvals from leading companies.